-“You faced Lyryma Forest!
-You came face to face with a red dragon and came out of it yelling at me,” Drys reasoned, taking Maebhe’s hand, now.
-“Wouldn’t this be exciting?
+Drys took Maebhe’s hand between their own and forced her to look at them.
+“Maebhe, you faced Lyryma Forest!
+You came face to face with a red dragon and came out of it scolding me!
+You can handle an old castle, I’m sure.
+Wouldn’t this be an exciting adventure?
 Aren’t you even a little bit curious?
 I’m sure you want to know what’s in there as much as I do.”

 “I…” Maebhe said, her resistance weakening.
 “I am curious.”

-“You know, I saved your life.
-I’ll consider us even if you take me up there to explore.”
+“You know,” Drys continued, “I saved your life.
+You owe me.
+I’ll consider us even if you take me there.”

-“I think I might die if I can’t see what’s in that castle,” was Drys’ whined reply.
+“Absolutely.
+I think I might die if I can’t see what’s in that castle,” was Drys’ whined reply.

 “Fine.
 I guess we can go take a look.”

-“Can I just point out that the inner wall is closely guarded?”
-Kieran asked.
-The old city had been used as a political center for decades, now – for that reason, and because kids had been sneaking in to vandalize the historic buildings – the walls had been guarded for just as long.
-“We don’t have any reason to be going to the city, let alone this late at night.
-The guards won’t let us through.”
+The inner city had been Orean’s political center for decades now — for security reasons, and because kids had been sneaking in to vandalize the historic buildings — the walls had been guarded for just as long.

 “They’d let you through,” Maebhe said.

-“Good thing Drys can fly.”
+“Good thing Drys can fly, then.”

-Kieran swore and grabbed Maebhe’s wrist, pulling her back.
+With a nod, Maebhe started toward the open doorway.
+Kieran swore and grabbed her wrist, pulling her back.

 “What’s wrong?”
 Drys asked.

-“I saw a face in the window.”
+“I thought I saw a face in the window.”

 “Are you just trying to scare us?”
 Drys asked, eyes narrowing.